Angular Modules help organize an application into cohesive blocks of functionality.

 Create Feature Modules around specific application business domains, user workflows, and utility collections.

-Feature modules tend to fall into one of these four groups:
+Feature modules tend to fall into one of these five groups:

 - Domain Feature Modules